Furniture Restoration & French Polishing

 What do I need to bring?

 You are required to bring a piece of furniture or wooden object that you’d like to work with.
-Polish, pads and all other materials are supplied.
-However, you may choose to purchase your own materials if you wish to work on your project at home.
+Refer to our materials list for additional items required.

 Who’s this class for?